Interactive Simulations with JSPlotly

 • \(\Delta\)G = Gibbs energy of the reaction (positive for spontaneously unfavorable synthesis, kJ/mol);

-• \(\Delta\)G\(^{o'}\) = 30.5 kJ/mol standard biological Gibbs energy for ATP synthesis;
+• \(\Delta\)G\(^{o'}\) = 30.5 kJ/mol biological standard Gibbs energy for ATP synthesis;

-• R = 8.314 J/mol/K (universal gas constant);
+• R = 8.314 J/mol/K (general gas constant);

 • T=310 K (physiological temperature);